How to become a blockchain developer

 Building smart contracts

 Smart contract development is one of the most popular blockchain use cases.
-You can read our article on smart contracts here (LINK TO THE OTHER ARTICLE I WROTE).
 You will want to understand the Ethereum platform and Solidity programming language, which are the most used tools for smart contract creation.

 Blockchain protects the data it holds using cryptography.
 A basic understanding of applying cryptography to algorithms is incredibly useful or bordering on essential for a blockchain developer.